Composition of Road Structure:

 - In coarse grain, aggregate retained by #10 sieve, %age of wear shall not be greater than 5%.

-Typical particle size distribution for the sub-base (granular) which will the meet strength requirements are:
+- Typical particle size distribution for the sub-base (granular) when will meet strength requirement are:

 * To avoid intrusion of silt and clay material in sub-base from subgrade